 Karen Kaplan has consistently epitomized what makes Hill Holliday great — energy, optimism, passion, smarts, and loyalty.
 Not to mention a healthy dose of scrappiness.
 That’s how she went from being the receptionist in 1982 to being named Chairman and CEO.
 A driving force behind Hill Holliday’s growth to more than $1 billion in annual billings, she’s been recognized by Business Insider and Advertising Age as one of the most influential women in advertising.
 Karen’s leadership has helped build an impressive list of premier clients including Bank of America, Cadillac, Capella University, Celgene, Chili’s, Dunkin’ Donuts, Harvard Pilgrim Health Care, Johnson & Johnson, John Hancock, LG Home Appliances USA, Liberty Mutual, Major League Baseball, Merrell, Merrill Lynch, Novartis, Olympic Paints and Stains, (RED), Smucker’s, Supercuts, TJX, and Verizon Wireless.
 She serves on the Boards of Directors for numerous civic and professional organizations, and is a member of the Clinton Global Initiative, an action-oriented community of the most effective CEOs, heads of state, Nobel Prize winners, and non‐governmental leaders in the world.
 Karen is also a Trustee of Fidelity Investments Strategic Advisers Funds and a Director of Vera Bradley

 Gloria Cordes Larson, JD, prominent lawyer, public policy expert, and business leader, was named Bentley University president in July 2007.
 Formerly the co-chair of the Government Strategies Group at Foley Hoag LLP, Ms. Larson managed a practice that covered a broad array of federal, state and local regulatory and business development issues.
 Influential in economic policy, she led a business advisory cabinet for Massachusetts Governor Deval Patrick, and served as co-chair of his transition team in 2006.
-Ms. Larson serves as a director of Unum Group and Blue Cross and Blue Shield of Massachusetts, as well as being an active board member for several influential professional and community organizations.
 In addition, she serves on the board of directors for The Greater Boston Chamber of Commerce and is a member of Rosie’s Place Advisory Board.
 Ms. Larson is a member of the Massachusetts and Virginia Bar Associations.
 She received her Bachelor of Arts with honors from Vassar College and earned her Juris Doctor from the University of Virginia School of Law.

 Alison A. Quirk is an executive vice president at State Street Corporation and is chief human resources and citizenship officer.
 She is responsible for all aspects of Global Human Resources and Corporate Citizenship company wide.
 She is the driving force in the development of State Street’s culture, ensuring that employees feel engaged, valued and committed to the markets and clients we serve.
 She is also a member of State Street’s Management Committee, the company’s most senior strategy and policy-making team.